-With the contents of an average student room adding up to almost £2,2001, taking out cover for your possessions may be worth considering.
-Computers and entertainment equipment can be especially expensive to replace if damaged or targeted by thieves.
+With the contents of an average student room adding up to almost £2,2001, it’s worth considering student cover.
+Computers and entertainment equipment can be expensive to replace if damaged or targeted by thieves.

-In rented accommodation, buildings insurance should be covered by your landlord but insurance for your belongings usually won’t be.
-If you live in shared accommodation, each housemate will need to consider their own needs when selecting their own contents insurance policy.
-University halls may offer contents insurance as part of the rent, you’ll need to check this and also see if it meets your needs.
+In rented accommodation, buildings insurance should be covered by the landlord, but insurance for a student’s belongings usually won’t be.
+If your child is moving into shared accommodation, each housemate will need their own shared house contents insurance policy.
+University halls may offer contents insurance as part of the rent, but you’ll need to check this and see if it meets your child’s needs.

 Explore more: Different types of insurance for students